MicrosoftDocs/learn/learn-pr/azure/cloud-adoption-framework-plan/includes/5-exercise-integrate-assessment-data.md

 > [!NOTE]
 > Many would argue that virtual desktop and backup solution are technology platforms & not workloads.
 But, during migrate efforts that distinction will have little bearing on how the collection of assets is deployed to the cloud.

 **Open the form to add a workload** Expand the Cloud Migration epic in your backlog to see all workloads slated for migration.
-Click on the ellipse to the right of the the Cloud Migration epic to see the menu.
-In the pop-up menu, hover on 'Add link'.
-Then click on 'New Item'.
+Click on the ellipse to the right of the Cloud Migration epic to see the menu.
+In the pop-up menu, hover over **Add link**, and then select **New Item**.

 :::image type="content" source="../media/customize-plan-new-workload.png" alt-text="Add workload (feature) menu" border="false":::